 Any potentially dangerous situations must be reported immediately to an administrator or teacher-in-charge.
 The school will actively intervene at any indication of a possibly hostile or violent situation.

-VSAS employees receive training on workplace violence every year by contacting Human Resources to schedule a viewing or accessing it via the following:
+VSAS employees receive training on workplace violence every year as needed or by contacting an administrator

-• Go to the T-SEAS Online Pipeline website https://tseas.k12.hi.us/.
-Click on the “Substitute Teachers” link under the Links & References column on the left.
-Click on the “Workplace Violence Training (7/8/13)” video link on the Substitute Teacher’s Page.

 Treatment of Students